 For children up to the age of three, you can also consider hiring a nanny or au pair.
 The latter requires lodging and food together with a minimum salary of €120 a week.
 If you only work part-time, a nanny can be a cost-effective solution, with costs averaging €9–€15 an hour.

-Cost of taxation in Spain
+The cost of taxation in Spain

 Expats that live in Spain for more than 183 days are liable to pay Spanish taxes.